 New year, new you.
 Tired of pain or stiffness preventing you from moving and exercising like you want to?
 The trainers at the Gathering Place can help you achieve your health and fitness goals in the upcoming year.
-Austin Glander, Michelle Shoemaker, Lauren Mau, and Aaron Nikou are all members of Community Church of Greenwood and are trained in Muscle Activation Techniques (MAT™) and Resistance Training Specialist® (RTS®).
-Learn more about MAT™ and RTS® in the following introduction by GP Trainer Lauren Mau.
+Aaron Nikou and Michelle Shoemaker are members of Community Church of Greenwood and are trained in Muscle Activation Techniques (MAT™) and Resistance Training Specialist® (RTS®).
+Learn more about MAT™ and RTS® in the following introduction.

 Let me ask you an important question?
 If you had an effective alternative to taking medications, receiving shots, or having surgery for chronic pain, why wouldn't you try it?
 Traditionally, western medicine has favored symptom related treatments that, at best, are minimally effective and provide temporary relief.
 What if there were a system that sought to discover the root cause and provided a strategic progression towards health and fitness?